allegro/allegro.tech/_posts/2018-08-31-postmortem-why-allegro-went-down.md

 </figcaption>
 </figure>

-At 11:50, traffic to the major services was already 50% higher than the day before at the same time of day.
+At&nbsp;11:50, traffic to the major services was already 50% higher than the day before at the same time of day.
-At 11:55 further traffic increase caused response times of major services to rise, forcing us to scale out these services.
+At&nbsp;11:55 further traffic increase caused response times of major services to rise, forcing us to scale out these services.
 A minute or two later, response times from Search and Listing services rose even more, forcing further scaling.

-By 11:58, almost all resources in the part of the cluster provisioned for these services had been reserved even though only a fraction of the cluster’s capacity (or even that particular compartment) was actually used.
+By&nbsp;11:58, almost all resources in the part of the cluster provisioned for these services had been reserved even though only a fraction of the cluster’s capacity (or even that particular compartment) was actually used.
 When an application is deployed to our cloud, it declares the amount of resources such as processor cores and memory which it needs for each instance.
 These resources are reserved for a particular instance and can’t be used by others even if the owner